thunderbird/webext-docs/action.rst

          :name: ``label``
          :type: (string or null)

-         The string the action should use as its label, overriding the defined title.
+         The string the action button should use as its label, overriding the defined title.
 Can be set to an empty string to not display any label at all.
 If the containing toolbar is configured to display text only, its title will be used.
 Cleared by setting it to ``null``.

       .. api-member::